Notes on Milnor-Witt K-theory: Introduction

-Here the twists is given by the \emph{normal space} $\omega_v$ associated with the valuation $v$; see \Cref{df:specialization} and therein for more.
-In our opinion, the consideration of twists shades lights also to Witt's theory as explained in \Cref{ex:Witt_res}.
+Here the \emph{twist} $\omega_v$ on the right-hand side is the \emph{normal space} associated with the valuation $v$; see \Cref{df:specialization} and therein for details.
+In our opinion, the consideration of twists sheds light also to Witt's theory as explained in \Cref{ex:Witt_res}.